 Boule A is hit by boule B. Boule A is knocked across the dead-ball line and is stopped by the wooden sideboard.
 Boule B quickly follows.
 Normally boule B would go out-of-bounds, but in this case it is stopped by boule A. It doesn’t completely cross the dead-ball line.
 (See the diagram, below.)
 Is boule B dead?

 The answer is— NO. Boule B never went completely out-of-bounds so it is not dead.
-The fact that boule B was stopped by a dead boule makes no difference whatsoever.
+The fact that the object that stopped boule B was a dead boule makes no difference whatsoever.
 As far as a live boule is concerned, a dead boule on or near the terrain is just another feature of the terrain, like a rock or a tree root.
 When boule A stopped boule B from crossing the dead-ball line, it was just as if a rock or root on the terrain had stopped boule B.

 The player of boule A and his team is given a warning for not removing the dead boule.